XORBKPT/Encryption-AES-x86/README.md

-C++ code for the encryption studies with translation into x86 assembly (NASM syntax) for the `main` function and a sample supporting function (`hex_to_bytes`), detailed comments mapping assembly to C++ code with compilation instructions for a Windows `.exe`, and notes for students.
-For PhD students looking to work into low-level programming satellite systems coding for transparency.
+C++ code for students with translation into x86 assembly (NASM syntax) for the `main` function and a sample supporting function (`hex_to_bytes`), comments mapping assembly to C++ code with compilation instructions for a Windows `.exe`, and notes for students to see what does what between c++ and x86.
+Useful for when things get crunchy like aerospace coding requirements.

 ---
 ## Original C++ Code
-Here’s the standalone C++ aerospace encryption program using AES-CBC with PKCS7 padding.
+Here’s the standalone C++ program using AES-CBC with PKCS7 padding.
 It’s designed for security and reliability, intended to run from a USB stick on Windows RAM.

 ```cpp
 #include <mbedtls/aes.h>